Get in touch

 This code will retrieve the newly created trial details, including the title and ID, and print them for verification.

-Upload data
+Upload data files

 This section explains how to upload data into a specific trial in a condition of a session for a subject with a specified MRN on Moveshelf using the Moveshelf API.
 Before uploading, the script first checks whether data file with the same name already exists within the trial on Moveshelf and will skip the upload if it's already present.
 Please refer to this section for supported data types.